 Errata for Yale-G First Aid 6th Edition Paperback

-(Apology from the reviewers; Been corrected in the 6th-Ed Kindle version)
+(Apology from the author team; These have been corrected in the 6th-Ed Kindle version)

 P139: ARDS: Lab diagnosis: (2) ABG reveals “PaO2 <100…” should be “PaO2/FiO2 ratio ≤ 200 mmHg”.